Adityamirpagar/codechef/practice_problem/string_problems/string_reverse.md

 std::string reversed_s = std::reverse(a.begin(), a.end());
 // this will produce an error
 ```
-To assign the value of the `reverse()` function to any varialbe we use alternate method. e.g,
+To assign the value of the `reverse()` function to any variable we use alternate method. e.g,

 ```cpp
 string s;